DanaMurali/Django_Practice/README.md

 In models.py file in demo:
 We can store some information our database.
 We can create some class based models.
-# we created a new object Book which will have a title with a max length of 36.
+We created a new object Book which will have a title with a max length of 36. class Book(models.Model):
-class Book(models.Model):
     title = models.CharField(max_length=36)
 python3 manage.py makemigrations -> but no changes will be detected